Device-independent Shannon entropy certification: Device-independent randomness extraction

 To simplify the notation of the Bell expression, we define the correlation operator $C(x,y)$ as:

-where $\Pi_{+}^{0, x}$ ($\Pi_{-}^{0, x}$) is Alice's projector on results $+1$ ($-1$) and analogously for Bob $\Pi_{+}^{1, y}$ ($\Pi_{-}^{1, y}$), as in our analysis, the results of each separated measurements are binary (although in general, they do not have to be).
+where $\Pi_{+}^{0, x}$ ($\Pi_{-}^{0, x}$) is Alice's projector on results $+1$ ($-1$) and analogously for Bob $\Pi_{+}^{1, y}$ ($\Pi_{-}^{1, y}$), as in our main analysis, the results of each separated measurements are binary (although in general, they do not have to be, as presented in Section \ref{ssec:3dscenario}).
 Given that, for a state $\rho$ of the entangled pair:

+which constitutes the correlations between the binary results obtained by Alice with Bob's results, for the settings pair $(x,y)$.

+The party that is willing to verify the unpredictable nature of the generated randomness can use the violation of any Bell inequality as a certificate of randomness \cite{colbeck2011quantumrelativisticprotocolssecure}.
+This method, introduced by \cite{pironio_random_2010}, relies on the assumption that two correlated systems are separated.
+It also requires an initial random seed to perform statistical tests verifying the violation of the Bell inequality.
+Therefore, it is best classified as a randomness expansion protocol \cite{colbeck2011quantumrelativisticprotocolssecure}, with randomness quantified using the min-entropy measure.
+It was also shown that this method of randomness certification is, in principle, device-independent \cite{Pironio_2013}.
+This idea has been further investigated experimentally in e.g. \cite{Wang_2023, Li_2021, zhang2024, piveteau2024}.

+The randomness certification method presented in \cite{pironio_random_2010} is based on the CHSH inequality.
+However, since this is not the only available option, the user or vendor of the QRNG device may employ alternative Bell inequalities.
+In this case, a question arises -- which one should they use to maximize the amount of randomness, or in other words, which one is going to maximize the unpredictability of the random bit obtained?

+In our analysis, we are constrained to the bare input and output of Alice's and Bob's devices: we do not know how the devices work internally, we do not know how the measurements are conducted (if they are done correctly or if the results are biased in any way), as we want to work in the DI scenario.
+We can, however, make some assumptions about the externals of the setup.
+We can assume that both devices are spatially separated from each other (which means that there is no way for any signal transmission between the two parties that might convey information about the state of one, which could be used to manipulate the results to make them statistically imitate entanglement).
+Furthermore, we should also assume that the setup does not communicate with the outside world in any other way than by controlled input and output of the QRNG protocol.

-For a two-qubit system, the largest number of random bits obtained will be 2, thus the maximum amount of randomness that can be certified by any protocol is $H = 2$ and it emerges for uniform probability distribution ($P(a,b|x,y) = 0.25$) for all four possible measurement outcomes.
+For a two-qubit system, the largest number of random bits obtained will be 2; thus, the maximal amount of randomness that can be certified by any protocol is $H = 2$, and it emerges for a uniform probability distribution ($P(a,b|x,y) = 0.25$) for all four possible measurement outcomes.

-The objective of the analysis is to obtain the maximum value of randomness, quantified, in this case, by the value of the Shannon entropy.
+The objective of the analysis is to obtain the maximal randomness, quantified, in this case, by the maximum value of the Shannon entropy.
 To achieve that, we have conducted a chain of numerical calculations, at first examining the behavior for a scenario in which both communicating parties measure entangled states.

 Let us consider an experiment on a quantum entangled state of two particles, shared previously between Alice and Bob, which are the Werner states: